How to Fit Exercise into Your Morning

 Shower on Site

-If you like a sweaty workout to start your day, consider having a shower bag and using the showers at the gym or – if you’re one of the luck ones – at work.
+If you like a sweaty workout to start your day, consider having a shower bag and using the showers at the gym or – if you’re one of the lucky ones – at work.
 Eliminating the back and forth from the gym saves a lot of time and won’t limit the type of workout you do.
 Don’t forget to pack your bag the night before!

 Something as simple as a 20 minute stretching routine while listening to your favorite music can turn your morning from a crazy, time-strapped blur to positive and empowering me-time.